 9. Learn More about the Town’s Past at Frankenmuth Historical Museum

 Delve deeper into Frankenmuth’s German roots at the interesting Frankenmuth Historical Museum.
-There are several period displays, including a mission, storage facilities, a mill, a log house, and a post office.
+Several period displays include a mission, storage facilities, a mill, a log house, and a post office.

-The exhibits help you travel back in time, and there are a number of hands-on displays to really capture the imagination.
+The exhibits help you travel back in time, and many hands-on displays capture the imagination.
 Try and carry an old water yoke, have a go at blending butter using an old churn, guess different types of woods, and play old games.

 Other items include photographs, documents, clothing, and cooking equipment, and you can listen to Bavarian music and even try to learn a few dance steps!
 There’s something to inspire people of all ages.